PietJankbal/Chocolatey-for-wine/README.md

   There's also some PowerShell 5.1 support:

-- From PowerShell-Core console do 'winetricks ps51' (takes very long time to complete! and downloads gigs of mostly   useless stuff)
+- From PowerShell-Core console do 'winetricks ps51' (takes very long time to complete!!!)

   Then from PowerShell-Core console you could: